isaacreji06/github-workflow/README.md

 Dedicate one session on wandering through prompt patterns and evaluating outputs Sprint plan with buffer time, adhere to daily to-do checklist Have backup saves of functional code, debug in pairs

+## Tic Tac Toe Game
+Handle restart button functionality was not called in the original code The game won and the game draw functions were not called properly in the original code The highlighted winning cells were not reset in the original code